Do It for Mother Earth: How Working From Home Can Help You Help the Planet

 - Multiply that number by your car’s CO2 output for your total.
 If your car produces 261 grams (or 0.575407 pounds) of CO2 per mile, then your commute results in 10,000 x .575407 = 5,754 pounds, or 2.877 tons of carbon annually.

 Even if working from home isn’t always an option, every day you cut your commute can help.
 And when you are working from home, you can help the Earth even more with these tips.

 In addition to cutting the commute, remote work can help reduce the environmental impact by reducing the need to air condition and heat large office spaces.
 You can help even more around your own home office.

 By opting to dress in layers or use fans around the house, you can control the comfort level of your space without wasting resources on heating and cooling.

 Bonus: You can retire that office sweater you wore in your aggressively air-conditioned cubicle.

 Energy consumption goes down across the board when you’re able to stop using office space.

 Choose Essential Office Equipment

-In addition to the building, an office’s high-volume equipment often requires additional energy to operate and cool, according to Reynolds.
+In addition to the building, an office’s high-volume equipment often requires additional energy to operate and cool.
 Most remote workers can get by on a less equipment, which saves energy and money.

 Reduce Use of Office Supplies